throughnothing/willwolf.me/src/projects.md

   official Trezor team, and integrated into their official wallet cilent and website.

+* **[Sque](https://github.com/throughnothing/Sque):** Sque is a simple,
+  [STOMP](https://stomp.github.io)-based message queueing and de/serialization
+  framework for Perl, modeled heavily after Resque, but striving for a much simpler implementation and use.

 * **[VimChat](https://github.com/throughnothing/vimchat):** Jabber chat client
   that runs inside the Vim text editor.
 It supports jabber, as well as transports to enable connecting to other networks like IRC.
 Additionally, it